 Mounting Options

-Rear safety lights can be mounted on your hydration pack, pocket or seatpost.
+Rear safety lights can be mounted on your pack, pocket or seatpost.
 Some can also be mounted on the back of rear bike racks.

 Battery packs for high-output lights can be attached to your bike or—since many have dramatically decreased in size and weight—stowed in a pack.
 Quick-release hardware lets you take your light with you when leaving your bike, especially when the battery and light are contained in a single unit.